 Established in 1990, AAPIP is a justice-minded national affinity group that provides unique community spaces for Asian Americans, Native Hawaiians, Pacific Islanders (AA and NH/PI), and allies in philanthropy.
-We are a membership-based organization that centers equity and justice in philanthropy to move money and build power of Asian American, Native Hawaiian, and Pacific Islander communities for an inclusive democracy.
-Anchored by national staff, AAPIP works across the country through a chapter network as sites of regional activism within philanthropy for leadership development, network building, information sharing, and place-based advocacy around issues impacting our communities and philanthropy.
+They are a membership-based organization that centers equity and justice in philanthropy to move money and build power of Asian American, Native Hawaiian, and Pacific Islander communities for an inclusive democracy.
+Anchored by national staff, AAPIP works across the country through a chapter network for leadership development, network building, information sharing, and place-based advocacy around issues impacting our communities and philanthropy.

-Oversee and direct accounting, budgeting, audit, and long-range forecasting activities.
+- Oversees and directs accounting, budgeting, audit, and long-range forecasting activities.

 - Plans, coordinates, and executes annual budget development for the organization and leads forecasting processes.
-Collaborates with membership, program and development staff on financial budget and reports for grants and contracts management and ensure compliance.
+Collaborates with staff on financial budgeting and reporting for grants and contracts management, ensuring compliance throughout these processes.

-- Oversees the development and delivery of timely and accurate financial reports and analysis to support decision making across the organization including analyses and dashboards for the Board Treasurer, Finance Committee, and Board.
+- Oversees the development and delivery of timely and accurate financial reports and analysis to support decision making across the organization, including analyses and dashboards for the CEO, Board Treasurer, Finance Committee, and Board.

 - Provides strategic financial input and leadership on decisions affecting the organization, such as evaluation of potential partnerships, business challenges, and financial investments.

-- Formulates and recommend sound fiscal policies, systems, procedures, and forms.
-Oversees the development of and adherence to internal control policies building the financial literacy of the team in the process.
+- Recommends and formulates sound fiscal policies, systems, procedures, and forms.
+Oversees the development of and adherence to internal control policies, building the financial literacy of the team in the process.

-- Coordinates external audit and ensure compliance with all local, state, and federal government regulations and other applicable laws and requirements governing foundations and charitable organizations, including but not limited to managing tax and other regulatory filings.
+- Coordinates external audits and ensures compliance with all local, state, and federal government regulations, as well as other applicable laws and requirements governing foundations and charitable organizations, including but not limited to managing tax and other regulatory filings.

-- With CEO, informs strategy for employee benefits, including reviewing personnel policies, procedures, and the employee handbook.
+- In partnership with the CEO, informs strategy for employee benefits, including reviewing personnel policies, procedures, and the employee handbook.

-- Effectively responds to staff inquiries regarding payroll, personnel benefits.
+- Effectively responds to staff inquiries regarding payroll and benefits.

-- Works with the Membership & Operations Manager on implementing process change within financial and administrative systems.
-This includes working with technology consultants on effectiveness of technology solutions (network, server, security, email accounts, software, hardware, etc.)
+- Works with the Membership & Operations Manager on implementing process changes within financial and administrative systems.
+This includes working with technology consultants on the effectiveness and alignment of technology solutions (network, server, security, email accounts, software, hardware, etc.).

 - Reviews insurance coverage and works with appropriate brokers regarding changes as needed, ensuring competitive pricing.

-- Ensures compliance with all relevant local, state, and federal laws for assigned area of responsibility.
+- Ensures compliance with all relevant local, state, and federal laws for assigned areas of responsibility.

-- In conjunction with CEO, organizes and supports the work of the Finance and Audit Committee.
+- In partnership with the CEO, organizes and supports the work of the Finance and Audit Committee.

-- Oversees the production of periodic financial statements, analyses and reporting dashboards for the CEO, and the board, to track the financial health of the organization.
+- Oversees the production of periodic financial statements, analyses and reporting dashboards for the CEO and board.

 - Supports the work of the Board Treasurer and Finance Committee, including organizing, preparing materials, and staffing committee meetings.

-Provides daily work direction to outsourced operations support – IT consultants, outsourced accounting, and other consultants.
-May also supervise summer intern, temporary or volunteer staff.
+- Provides daily work direction to outsourced operations support, including IT consultants, outsourced accounting, and additional consultants as needed.
+May also supervise summer intern, temporary or volunteer staff members.